OrthoFinder/RECUR/README.md

 ### Running RECUR in a Docker Conatainer

   Apart from the above methods, you can also run RECUR inside a container.
+You can find the RECUR image on [Docker Hub](https://hub.docker.com/repository/docker/orthofinder/recur/general).

-  - Personal computer
+  - **Personal computer**

     Before you can run the RECUR container, you need to have Docker Desktop installed.
     - Windows: https://docs.docker.com/desktop/install/windows-install/